rxi/flux/README.md

 ```lua
 group:to(t, 3, { x = 10, y = 20 })
 ```
-Groups are useful for games where you may have a set of tweens which effect objects in the game world and which you want to pause when the game is paused.
+A good example of where groups are useful is for games where you may have a set of tweens which effect objects in the game world and which you want to pause when the game is paused.
 A group's tweens can be paused by simply neglecting to call its `update()` method; when a group is destroyed its tweens are also destroyed.

 ## License